dittygoops/factory_optimization/README.md

 ## Overview

 This Python application provides a linear programming solution for optimizing factory production.
-It helps businesses determine the most profitable mix of products while respecting constraints such as total available factory hours and budget.
+It helps businesses determine the most profitable mix of products and resources while respecting constraints such as total available factory hours and budget.

 ## Features

 - Interactive input for factory constraints
-- Flexible product configuration
+- Flexible product and recipe configuration
-- Maximum quantity constraints for each product
+- Maximum quantity restraints for each supply
 - Optimization of total profit
 - Detailed output of optimal production strategy